Finite State Machines

-- In the example above, the character can be hit and knocked down at any time, so we use a global transition.
+- In the example above, the character can be hit at any time, so we use a global transition.

-- Global transitions can be used to simplify FSMs by reducing the number of explicit transitions you need to define.
+- Global transitions can simplify FSMs by reducing the number of explicit transitions you need to define.

 - They are similar to the Any State transitions in Mecanim.